MicrosoftDocs/azure-media-services/media-services/latest/azure-media-services-retirement.md

 No, Azure Video Indexer isn't part of the Media Services retirement.
 Although Video Indexer currently relies on a Media Services account as part of its workflow, this dependency will be eliminated before Media Services is retired on June 30, 2024.
 See the following for more information: [impact of Media Services retirement for Video Indexer](https://aka.ms/vi-ams-retirement-announcement).

-### Do I still need to migrate from Media Services v2 APIs to V3 APIs?
+### Do I still need to migrate from Media Services v2 APIs to v3 APIs?

-No, you no longer need to migrate from Media Services V2 APIs to V3 APIs.
+No, you no longer need to migrate from Media Services v2 APIs to v3 APIs.
 We'll be sending out further communication to all customers who are still using V2 APIs to ensure they're aware of this change.
-Both V2 and V3 APIs will be retired simultaneously on 30 June 2024.
+Both v2 and v3 APIs will be retired simultaneously on 30 June 2024.

 ### What will happen to customer data after the retirement date?

 There are two types of data stored in Azure for Media Services: customer videos and associated files (for example, .ism, .ismc, and .mp4 files) that make up a Media Services asset, and Media Services account data.
 Customer videos and associated files are stored in the customer's Azure Storage account and will remain unaffected by the retirement of Media Services.
 However, all account data, including streaming endpoints, live events, and asset metadata, will be deleted as part of the retirement process.

-### What migration options will be available for existing Media Services content?

-Both [MediaKind](https://io.mediakind.com/) and [Harmonic](https://aka.ms/ams-harmonic) will offer dynamic packaging of existing AMS content without requiring the content to be moved to another location or reprocessed in most cases.
-If you decide not to use this option, you can convert your Media Services assets to CMAF format with HLS and DASH manifests using the initial version of the open-source [Azure Media Services Migration Tool](https://github.com/Azure/azure-media-migration).
-This tool allows you to stream content directly from Azure Storage.
-See the [open issues section of the tools readme](https://github.com/Azure/azure-media-migration/blob/main/README.md) for capabilities that will be supported in future versions of this tool.

 ### Is Azure Media Player also being retired?